GoodSSenDev/knkExercise/README.md

 # knkExercise

-solution exercise's from chapter 10 to end
+C Programming: A Modern Approach, 2nd Edition 2nd Edition and solution for exercise's from chapter 10 to 22.